Kristin-Schwarzmuller/bachelor_thesis_deep_learning/README.md

 alt="RGBD image of an Bunny"
 width="300"/>

+## Models

+### RGB vs. RGB-D Neural Networks

+Two different neural network models were trained and compared using RGB and RGB-Depth images.
+Surprisingly, no significant difference in performance was observed between the two models.
+Both models were trained and evaluated using the same framework and hyperparameters.

+## Results

 The aim was to investigate whether the addition of the depth parameter produces a significant improvement.
-The findings of this study indicate that neural networks appear to favour RGB input information over RGB-D, for RGB-trained networks do not perform significantly worse than RGB-D-trained networks.
-Using networks that predict on RGB information allows the usage of more common, inexpensive hardware, as special camera devices to capture additional depth information is not required.
+The findings of this study indicate that neural networks appear to favor RGB input information over RGB-D. Using networks that predict on RGB information allows the usage of more common, inexpensive hardware, as special camera devices to capture additional depth information are not required.

-The code is capable to optimize the hyperparameters and train three different net architectures: AlexNet, VGG16 and ResNet50.

-**Note:** The code for the VGG16 is more detailed with more hyperparameter options as the model could not learn at the beginning of the study due to the vanishing gradient problem.
-By expanding the range of hyperparameters and adding various initialisation functions, the problem could be solved.

-With two parameters in the class "global_parameter" the desired output model can be set:
-   - net_architecture: 'ALEX' for the AlexNet, 'VGG16' or 'RESNET' for the ResNet50
-   - global.image_channels: 'rgb' or 'rgbd'

-So in total six models where trained whereas the AlexNet had the worse performance and the VGG16 slightly outperformed the ResNet50.
-Against the initial assumption, the depth parameter did not lead to slightly worse results.

-The five Jupiter notebook scripts provide the following functionalities:

-### 1_full_HyperParaOpt.ipynb
-Trains a model with the selected net architecture and input channels on 20,000 images for one epoch on various hyperparameter combinations.
-A grid search over all hyperparameter combinations is proceeded by [Talos](https://github.com/autonomio/talos).
-By storing the mean absolute errors per model the optimal combination can be used for full training in the next script.

-### 2_full_Training.ipynb
-Full training of the selected net architecture and input channel with the best hyperparameter combination (= lowest mean absolute error during the hyperparameter optimization) on 100,000 images and for 400 epochs.
-If the model is better than all others before it is automatically saved.
-If no improvements can be achieved the learning rate is reduced after 13 epochs and after 20 epochs the training is stopped.

-### 3_Graphical_Evaluation_Real_Single_Network_Data_Generation.ipynb
-Test on 1000 images and calculation of the mean angular estimation error of the selected net architecture and input channel.

-### 4_statistical_Tests.ipynb
-Statistical tests that the difference between the models trained on RGB images is slightly better than RGB-D images but the effect size is neglectable.
-Distribution of the angular estiamtion error of the ResNet50 on RGB and RGBD images.
-The blue lines and the µ value show the mean significaltlly differ:

 <img src="https://github.com/MolineraNegra/thesis_deep_learning/blob/master/images/ResNet_RGB_hist_1_.png"
 alt="Historam of angualr estiamtion error of the ResNet50 on RGB images"